wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 ```
 Replace `<customer account id>` and `<aws_kms_key.key.arn>` accordingly.

 This policy grants the customer's account access to the key and also provides the required permissions to the W&B service account.
-Please keep a record of the KMS Key ARN as it will be needed later.
+Please keep a record of the KMS Key ARN.

 #### Provision the S3 Bucket